scholarslab/engl-5559/herzig/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/2/2f/Byam_Sea-side_grape.jpg">

 # Botany as occupation
-        My father, an amateur botanist, had wanted to please us by cultivating not only the plant life particular to Haiti and the Dominican Republic, but flora from all over the Caribbean, from Cuba to Trinidad, passing by Jamaica, Martinique, Guadeloupe, and the entirety of the French Antilles" (Depestre 196)
+"My father, an amateur botanist, had wanted to please us by cultivating not only the plant life particular to Haiti and the Dominican Republic, but flora from all over the Caribbean, from Cuba to Trinidad, passing by Jamaica, Martinique, Guadeloupe, and the entirety of the French Antilles" (Depestre 196)

 <param ve-image
        label="Dwarf Palm"